jk0609/went-to-bali-mwahaha/README.md

 * PostgreSQL

 ## Known Bugs
-* Spec tests accounting for deleting products is failing, capybara won't select the correct option from the alert confirmation.
+* Cart treats the same item added twice as separate instances, should update the total of the existing cart itme.

 ## Future Updates
 * Add categories navigation to drop down in the navbar.